mike-ology/Degraded-Global-Figures/README.md

 - Maximum Blocks - This specifies how many unique blocks of trials are run.
 The total number of unique trials generated (based on other parameters) is divided by this value to obtain the block length, and a break is inserted following the end of each block.
 This value must be a factor or multiple of 32, or block lengths will not be a whole integer and Presentation will crash.
 - Maximum Repetitions - This specifies how many occurrances of each unique trial and block is presented.
 If left at a value of 1, the experiment will end when all trials and blocks have been presented once.
 If a value of 2, a second run of unique trials and blocks will be presented following the first, and so on.
 Useful if the number of unique trials generated is few, but the total number of trials desired is larger.

+## Trial Timing
+- Fixation Duration - period in ms that the fixation cross is displayed prior to onset of the main stimulus
+- Exposure Duration - period that the main stimulus is visible on the display.
+The stimulus is replaced by a ? prompt when this period expires.
+Participants may respond during this period.
+- Trial Duration - period that the trial will last until the trial ends if a response has not yet been made.
+Participants may respond during this period.

 ## Practice Trials